kkduong/basketball_game/README.md

 At each rack there is a rack of 5 basketballs.
 Out of the 5 balls, the first 4 are regular balls worth 1 point each.
-The 5th ball, often nicknamed the "money ball", iw worth 2 points.
+The 5th ball, often nicknamed the "money ball", is worth 2 points.

 Of those 5 positions, the player can choose a position to have a rack consisting only of money balls which are all worth 2 points.
 This